 - Some actions within the conversation hub can be controlled via drag & drop as an alternative method to clicking the controls.

-You can use this field also to call unknown numbers or enter a valid SIP-address.
+You can use the search field also to call unknown numbers or by entering a valid SIP-address.
+However, in such cases the call actions may be limited.

 Displays the source directory / team / service behind the corresponding contact in form of an icon: